GuidesUsing the Brainstorm Tool

 Where Mind Dump Fits: The Personal Ideation Canvas

 While many modern brainstorming tools are designed for real-time corporate collaboration, Mind Dump occupies a unique space: it is a digital canvas built specifically for individual ideation and personal thought capture.
-It serves as a hybrid solution—giving you the tactical, visual freedom of a manual sticky-note session but backed by the power of a digital database.
+It serves as a hybrid solution—giving you the tactical, visual freedom of a manual sticky note session but backed by the power of a digital database.
 Because it focuses on the individual rather than a shared environment, it eliminates common group brainstorming issues like "groupthink" or waiting for your turn to speak, allowing you to focus entirely on your own exploratory process.

 The Mind Dump brainstorming workflow is built around two core phases designed to maximise your creativity:

 Phase 1: Expansive Thinking (Zero Structure) The core concept behind Mind Dump's brainstorming system is to support ideation by initially stripping away all structure.
 Structural barriers can often depress the creative process.
 In this first phase, you are encouraged to work as non-structurally as possible, getting thoughts out of your head and onto the digital board without worrying about where they belong.
 The only structural tool provided at this stage is the optional use of coloured labels.
-You can use colours for any reason when mapping your thoughts.
+You can use colours for any purpose when mapping your thoughts.

 Phase 2: Organic Organisation (Affinity Clustering) The second part of the Mind Dump approach allows you to start organising your thoughts, but in a way that avoids early constraints.
 You are encouraged to simply drag and drop your ideas into columns without naming the columns first.

 This technique—often referred to as affinity mapping in professional ideation—encourages you to group ideas together based on their natural similarities and shared traits.
-Rather than try to force your raw ideas into rigid, pre-labeled buckets, you let the relationships between them define the groups.
+Rather than try to force your raw ideas into rigid, pre-labelled buckets, you let the relationships between them define the groups.

 Labelling the buckets comes only after they have been grouped.
 Once you see how your thoughts have naturally clustered together, you can then give the column a name that accurately reflects the ideas inside it.
 This ensures your final database structure is dictated by your actual thoughts, rather than forcing them to fit a predetermined structure.

 Phase 3: The Outcome: Exporting Your Ideas The immediate outcome of this brainstorming process is the generation of a visual mind map and an OPML export.
 OPML files are a standard format used to interchange structured data between different applications.
-Because many mind mapping and outliner systems can import OPML, your cleanly organised thoughts are now completely portable and ready for further development on other systems.
+Because many mind mapping and outliner systems can import OPML, your neatly organised thoughts are now completely portable and ready for further development on other systems.

 The Brainstorm Workspace: Layout & Essentials